garbageplanet/frontend/README.md

 Just open /html/index.html in your browser.
 If you want to build for distribution install gulp with the dependencies (sorry, no package.json yet) go to the root dir and type `gulp`.

 ### Contributing
 When adding a new js function to the code, add a comment about what it does.
-Build with gulp to test.
-If you want to cnotribute to a specific todo below, the first thing you should do is open an issue and you'll be assigned to the issue.
+Build with gulp and open `index.html` from the `/dist` folder to check if there's any error.
+If you want to contribute to a specific todo below, the first thing you should do is open an issue and you'll be assigned to the issue.

 ### TODO